Diseases

 • Diagnostic kits validated by International, European or National Standards

-• Commercial potential for diagnostic kits in Europe
+• Commercial potential for diagnostic kits worldwide

-High in Southern Europe for surveillance purposes.
+High in at risk, disease-free countries for surveillance purposes.

 • DIVA tests required and/or available

+None available, but would be important in non-endemic-at risk countries performing routine RVF surveillance.
 These would be useful for epidemiological studies and vaccine field studies, but not essential for trade in Africa for several reasons.
 First, RVFV is not a contagious disease and infection does not result in persistence of the virus.
 Animals that are infected with RVFV, whether vaccinated or not, will develop antibodies that are protective (strong correlation of neutralizing antibodies with protection).
 Therefore, a seropositive animal can safely be transported.
 Specifically, use of a DIVA vaccine is not needed if animals are kept in quarantine for 3 weeks before export to free countries.
 Preferably, the animals are vaccinated before going into quarantine.
 Recommending DIVA vaccines could prevent transport of animals with protective antibodies and thereby not improve, but reduce free trade.
 Finally, it should be noted that DIVA diagnostics, when done properly, is very costly (much more costly than vaccination and almost certainly too costly for most African countries).
 However, in the event of an introduction of RVF in Europe these tests would be desirable if vaccination campaigns or emergency vaccination are implemented.

 • Vaccines availability